• Skip to primary navigation

 3. What is the most profound or memorable experience you have had giving a presentation?

 One experience that stands out is at Little Grand Rapids in October 2018.
-We took a break from our community presentation for lunch.
-While doing research to prepare a response for a question, I landed on a website with a fundraiser pamphlet.
+We took a lunch break during our community presentation.
+While doing research to prepare a response to a question, I landed on a website with a fundraiser pamphlet.
 It featured Hallowell photograph F052, an image of Little Grand Rapids resident Maggie Duck (Nenawan); daughter of John Duck.
 Feedback from Little Grand Rapids suggests she may be a daughter of Kiiwichens (John Keeper, Sr.) of Little Grand Rapids.

 Hallowell photograph F052; Maggie Duck (Nenawan) | American Philosophical Society